Health Benefits Policy Highlights and Procedure

 - Vision: Health Net PPO

-- Life, AD&D, and Short-Term Disability: The Standard Insurance
+- Short-Term Disability: The Standard Insurance

 - Voluntary Long-Term Disability: The Standard Insurance

 Eligible postdoctoral scholars will be automatically enrolled in life, AD&D, and short-term disability.